Fire safety guidance strengthened for new high-rise homes | Department for Levelling Up, Housing & Communities

 It does not end here and I urge the industry act quickly to update their practises in line with these new rules.

-The National Fire Chief’s Council (NFCC) Protection and Business Safety Committee Chair, Gavin Tomlinson, said:
+The National Fire Chief’s Council (NFCC) Protection and Business Safety Committee Chair, Gavin Tomlinson, recently said:

 NFCC especially welcomes the introduction of emergency evacuation alert systems in new buildings over 18m.
 We also support the inclusion of Secure Information Boxes in buildings over 11m, which will give fire and rescue services access to important details about a building and its residents in the event of a fire.